-The first quarter of 2023 was a productive one for the clinical team at Maternity Foundation, both in terms of publishing 2022's hard work and continuing to develop new content for the Safe Delivery App.
-Moreover, a number of skills-trainings were delivered, spanning five different countries.
+The first half of 2023 was a very productive one at Maternity Foundation, both in terms of publishing 2022's hard work and continuing to develop new content for the Safe Delivery App.
+Moreover, a number of skills-trainings were delivered, spanning eight different countries.

-Firstly, following the development of the Perinatal Mental Health module throughout 2022, it was successfully released on the 13th February 2023.
+Following the development of the Perinatal Mental Health module throughout 2022, it was successfully released on the 13th February 2023.
 Maternal mental health during pregnancy and after childbirth remains a significant global issue.
 This module will capacitate healthcare workers to respond to these needs, improving maternal and child health outcomes and fostering a more accepting environment in the healthcare setting (WHO, 2022).

-Furthermore, the clinical team continued to work on preparing the Safe Abortion Module for inclusion in the global English and French versions of the Safe Delivery App to be released in May, as well as developing the Modern Contraception Module and Postnatal Care Module to be released later in the year.
+The clinical team continue to work on developing the Modern Contraception, Safe Abortion, Antenatal Care, Gestational Diabetes and Postnatal Care Modules to be released later this year.

-Secondly, two new versions of the App have already been released this quarter, following extensive collaboration and development over the past year.
-They include the wider Ukrainian version1 on the 24th March 2023, and the Papua New Guinean version on the 30th March 2023.
+Several new versions of the App have already been released this year, following extensive collaboration and development over the past year.
+They include the wider Ukrainian version on the 24th March 2023, and the Papua New Guinean version on the 30th March 2023.
 These versions of the App have been adapted to the context and national guidelines of their respective countries, as well as being translated into the new languages.
 The publication date of the wider Ukrainian app marks just over a year since the invasion of Ukraine, which triggered a humanitarian crisis and heavily impacted healthcare provision in the country.
-The app should therefore provide a valuable resource to midwives and other health professionals who continue to respond to maternal and new-born health needs, which do not cease when a war breaks out.
+The App should therefore provide a valuable resource to midwives and other health professionals who continue to respond to maternal and new-born health needs, which do not cease when a war breaks out.
+Additionally, a Nepali version with five new SDA modules (Hypertension, Normal Labour and Birth, Active Management of Third Stage of Labour, Post Partum Haemorrhage and Neonatal Resuscitation) was launched on 5th May 2023.